edrys-labs/documentation/README.md

 #### `Edrys.debug`

-Prints debug messages to the console.
+__Prints debug messages to the console.__

+    --{{7}}--
+This flag enables or disables the logging of debug messages to the console, assisting developers by providing real-time diagnostic information to help troubleshoot and monitor the internal operations of the system.

 ```js
 Edrys.debug = true